Table of Contents

 You probably don’t want to do this, since it doesn’t maximize your runtime on battery.
 Assuming you have a good reason for it (see the next entry), then look at scheduling.txt or the upssched(8) man page for some ideas.

-If your system has a really complicated shutdown procedure, you might need to shut down before the UPS raises the low battery flag.
+If your system has a really complicated or time-consuming shutdown procedure, you might need to shut down before the UPS raises the low battery flag.
 For most users, however, the default behavior is adequate.

 Ask yourself this: why buy a nice big UPS with the matching battery and corresponding runtime and then shutdown early?
 If anything, I’d rather have a few more minutes running on battery during which the power might return.
 Once the power’s back, it’s business as usual with no visible interruption in service.